 - access to natural areas for recreation and conservation

 - enhanced social benefits and economic vitality.

-This book will be an essential read for flood risk management professionals, policy makers and stakeholders in urban areas.
-It’ll particularly appeal to city and local authority councillors, municipal, drainage and urban water engineers and developers, architects and landscape architects.
+This book is an essential read for flood risk management professionals, policy makers and stakeholders in urban areas.
+It particularly appeals to city and local authority councillors, municipal, drainage and urban water engineers and developers, architects and landscape architects.

 01. Urban Flood Risk Management: the Blue-Green Advantage - Emily O’Donnell and Colin Thorne